Edita Angyalová

+Edita Angyalová (born 8 August 1979) is a Slovak entrepreneur, manager with 20+years of experience, and an ex-politician, former MP of the National Council.

+Political career

-Edita Angyalová (born 8 August 1979 in Košice) is a Slovak politician, former MP of the National Council.
-In 2002, she was elected to parliament on the Direction – Slovak Social Democracy list at the age of 23 after winning an essay competition organized by the party while still studying Business at the University of Economics in Bratislava along with another winner Róbert Madej.
+In 2002, she was elected to parliament on the Direction – Slovak Social Democracy list at the age of 23 after winning an essay competition organized by the party while still studying business at the University of Economics in Bratislava along with another winner Róbert Madej.
 She was not reelected in the 2006 Slovak parliamentary election, but gained a mandate as a replacement for Marek Maďarič, who gave up his mandate to serve as the Minister of Culture.
 On 30 April 2007, she gave up her mandate and left politics to pursue a career in the private sector.
-In 2012 she became the first female Slovak politician to come out as homosexual, admitting she had previously quit politics to avoid negative spotlight on her personal life.
+In 2012, she became the first female Slovak (ex-) politician to come out as gay, admitting negative spotlight on her personal life also added to her decision to quit politics.